DU releases third cut-off list, required marks for admissions still on higher side | Education

 - India

-The Delhi University released its third cut-off list on Saturday with the marks required to get admissions to undergraduate courses seeing a decline of 0.25 per cent to 1.5 per cent.
+The Delhi University released the third cut-off on Saturday with the required marks for admission to courses seeing a decline of 0.25 per cent to 1.5 per cent and popular courses still available in colleges.

-The cut-offs to popular courses, however, remained on the higher side.
-The admission process under the third list will commence from October 18.
+Even though the cut-offs continue to remain on the higher side, there is a glimmer of hope for students as seats are still available.
+Over 51,000 students have secured admissions to various colleges under the first two cut-offs.
+The admission process under the third cut-off will commence on October 18.

-BA (Honours) Economics is open at Hansraj College, Lady Shri Ram College and Hindu College at a cut-off of 99 per cent, respectively, while the course is closed in Janki Devi Memorial College, Kalindi College, Kamala Nehru College, Kirori Mal College, and Miranda House.
+BA (Honours) Economics was open at Hansraj College, Lady Shri Ram College and Hindu College at a cut-off of 99 per cent, respectively, while the course was closed in Janki Devi Memorial College, Kalindi College, Kamala Nehru College, Kirori Mal College, and Miranda House.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)